klm127/klm127.github.io/_posts/2021-03-21-freeplane-stack.md

 # Why Mindmapping is Great

 Digital Mindmaps compact vast quantities of learned material into a tree data structure.
-They are human-traversible and expansile.
+They are human-traversable and expansile.

 Moreover, because mindmaps organize information in a spatial way, I believe they take advantage of a fundamental principle of memory, first described by the Romans.